 Upon acceptance of the estate administration case, we proceeded to complete the administration of their late father’s estate, including liaising with the administrator of the deceased co-owner.
 Our efforts helped them to finally complete the sale of house in 2017 at $1.8 million.
 With our professional discharge as administrators, we prepared statements of the estate account and made the distribution of the sale proceeds of the house to all the beneficiaries satisfactorily.
 The two brothers were finally relieved of an issue that had hung over their heads for some eighteen years.

 SAG appointed us the professional Executor in his Will.

-SAG was the sole shareholder and the sole director of a company which is still in active operation and generating good profits.
+SAG was the sole shareholder and the sole director of a company that is still in active operation and generating good profits.
 The company employed a sizable group of employees at the point of his death.
-The value of his company shares were worth about $2.7 million at his death.
+The value of his company shares was worth about $2.7 million at his death.

 SAG’s business was vulnerable as they could lose their business to competitors or the employees leave the company due to uncertainty.
 So, we had to act fast.

 We acted quickly and stepped in to stabilise the company operations and to resolve the internal conflicts in the company.
 We appointed key persons to head up the company’s operations under our supervision.

 We managed to obtain the Grant of Probate within 2 months and brought the company back to its normal operations.